This is the multi-page printable view of this section. Click here to print.

 • Regardless of disk type, all volumes have server-side encryption based on the XTS-AES-256 algorithm applied by default.

-File Storage service can view and edit the full resource list and detailed information.
-File Storage Detail page consists of Detailed Information, Snapshot List, Replication, Disk Backup, Tags, Job History tabs.
+The File Storage service allows you to view and edit the full resource list and detailed information.
+The File Storage Details page consists of the Detailed Information, Snapshot List, Replication, Disk Backup, Tags, Operation History tabs.

-To view detailed information of the File Storage service, follow the steps below.
+To view detailed information about the File Storage service, follow these steps.

-1. All Services > Storage > File Storage Click the menu.
-Go to File Storage’s Service Home page.
+1. Click the All Services > Storage > File Storage menu.
+Navigate to the Service Home page of File Storage.

-2. Click the File Storage menu on the Service Home page.
+2. On the Service Home page, click the File Storage menu.
 Go to the File Storage list page.

 • File Storage Details page displays status information and additional feature information, and consists of Details, Snapshot List, Replication, Disk Backup, Tags, Job History tabs.